 Neither of these “facts” are anything less than “facts”.
 They are not controverted in any way.

 There is no fact that contradicts or overpowers these facts.
-John Ramsey was never shown to be depressed, tearful, or dismayed by the death of his daughter while he slept.
+John Ramsey was never shown to be depressed, tearful, or dismayed by the murder of his daughter while he slept.
 No other person was ever shown to be in the home.

 Indictments are easier to obtain than are convictions.
 In the Ramsey case, there were no indictments, despite the old adage- You can indict a ham sandwich.
 In the case of an indictment based on the “extraordinary” facts above, it still would not lead to a conviction, unless a jury, too, felt that the person indicted was guilty based on “extraordinary” facts that are not contradicted or disputed, and are not outweighed by greater facts that prove the “extraordinary” fact wrong, irrelevant, or of lesser consequence.